PranshuGhildiyal/system_metrics_script/README.md

 /bin/bash monitor_system.sh --interval 5 --format text
 ```
 #### Available options:

 - --interval <seconds>: Set the interval in seconds.
 Default is 10 seconds.
 - --format <text|json|csv>: Specify the format.
 Default is text.

+### 4. Check Output

+- If the conditions for alerting match, alerts will appear on terminal itself.
+- The data produced will be stored in the file (./system_report) with specified format. (.txt | .json | .csv)